 - What sets of numbers do you know that might help you?

-- What is the most efficient way of working the total number of trees?
+- What is the most efficient way of working out the total number of trees?

 - Ask the groups to cut up the 4 boxes on their large sheet of paper and then come to the mat.
 Gather the class in a circle and ask the groups to share what they think is their most interesting strategy.
 Place each group’s strategy in the middle of the circle as they are being shared.
 Once each group has contributed, ask the students to offer strategies that no one has shared yet.